LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Yes, I do.
 But tell us more about it.

-Now, in Turner's painting, it was being towed by a paddle-wheel steam tugboat toward its final berth, destined now to be broken up for scrap.
+Now, in Turner's painting, it was being towed by a paddle-wheel steam tugboat toward its final berth, as it was a sailboat destined now to be broken up for wood scrap.

 Now, we know, of course, what that painting was trying to say.
 A sail warship in the age of the steam engine?